swilliams-pivotal/mod-spring/README.md

 A non-runnable Spring support Module for vert.x.

+## Download

+A download is available for testing at: [mod.zip](https://github.com/swilliams-vmw/mod-spring/downloads "mod.zip download for vertx.spring-v.10")

 ## HowTo use mod-spring

 1. Specify mod-spring as an include, in your own module's mod.json: